tommycapello/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is used to provide a meaning behind the structure of the webpage.
+It is used by humans, browsers, and screen readers to provide context to information on the webpage.
+While designing a web page it is important to separate presentation and content.
+Non=semantic elements like <div> or <span> are used as containers for styling rather and do not provide meaning to the interpreter.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+One of the biggest differences between block and inline display values for HTML elements is that the block value will make an element start on a new line and take up the full width available.
+The inline display value will not start the element on a new line.
+The display of inline-block allows use to adjust the height and width of the elements that are block level by default.

 3. What are the 4 areas of the box model?

+All HTML elements are boxes.
+The box model is comprised of content at the center, followed by padding representing the area between the content and border.
+The border surrounds the content and padding.
+Margin is the final layer of the box model and it represents the space around the border and its contents.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The align-items property controls the alignment of items on the cross axis.
+The cross axis runs perpindicular to the main axis.
+When you set the value of the align-items property to center, the flexbox items will position themselves around the center.

 5. Explain why git is valuable to a team of developers.

+Git is a poweful system for developers to track versions of software.
+It allows for large scale asynchronous development that does not have to rely on a centralized version of the software.
+The power of Git is that every developer can have a full repository with full version control capabilities that is independent of a centralized server.
+Developer teams can work on branches to work in a nonlinear direction to speed the development cycle.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.